publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch38/schII/ptG/m__us_usc_t50_s2094.md

     (a) __Exemption from legal process__

-        Except as provided in subsections (b), (c), and (e) of this section, none of the moneys mentioned in this subchapter shall be assignable either in law or equity, or be subject to execution, levy, attachment, garnishment, or other legal process, except as otherwise may be provided by Federal laws.
+        Except as provided in subsections (b), (c), and (e), none of the moneys mentioned in this subchapter shall be assignable either in law or equity, or be subject to execution, levy, attachment, garnishment, or other legal process, except as otherwise may be provided by Federal laws.

     (b) __Payment to former spouses under court order or spousal agreement__